Mount Moosilauke via Gorge Brook Trail

 Trail: Gorge Brook Trail

-Hours: 6:15 of hiking; 7:30 total
+My Trail Time: 6:15 hours hiking; 7:30 hours total

 Mount Moosilauke Hike via Gorge Brook Trail Guide